ParamountVentures/ventures-paramount-phonegap-plugin-notificationhubs/README.md

 A plugin based on the PhoneGap Push plugin adapted to work with Azure Notification Hubs.

-To see a working exam please check: https://github.com/ParamountVentures/AzureNotificationHubsCrossPlatformDemo
+To see a working example please check: https://github.com/ParamountVentures/AzureNotificationHubsCrossPlatformDemo

 #Windows